The role of the Ministry of Social Affairs is to organise the policies of medicinal products and medical devices and plan their implementation.

 The procured antiretroviral drugs and immunological preparations are stored in the warehouse of the Health Board and the procured tuberculosis drugs in the pharmacy of the Tartu University Hospital.
 From the storage facilities, the medicinal products are distributed between an agreed set of providers of health services at an appropriate time and in necessary quantities.
 The medicinal products are given or administered to patients free of charge.

 The Ministry of Social Affairs procures 23 antiretroviral drugs, including nine drugs for children.
 The range of medicinal drugs is confirmed by a procurement committee pursuant to the existing treatment guidelines and needs; the committee meets once or twice a year.
 More information about the names and quantities of medicinal products procured is included in the procurement plan.

 The Ministry of Social Affairs procures 28 main drugs for tuberculosis and eight drugs for the side effects of tuberculosis, as well as tuberculin tests.
 The range of the medicinal products is confirmed by a procurement committee in accordance with the existing treatment guidelines and needs once or twice a year.
 More information about the medicinal products and their quantities procured is included in the procurement plan.

 Public procurements are also carried out to order the central warehouse service and transport service (the movement of medicinal products from the central warehouse to the providers of health services) for tuberculosis drugs.

-- WHO treatment guidelines for drug-resistant tuberculosis (new medicinal products)
+- WHO treatment guidelines for drug-resistant tuberculosis (PDF) (new medicinal products)

 Vaccines and immunoglobulins/antitoxins